hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_spaceship_approaching_an_ali_3bdbef82-2e14-4555-8cc9-71adbdb25974-0_3.content.md

 ## References

-If you're interested in learning more about the science behind the search for extraterrestrial life, check out these resources:
+If you're interested in learning more about the science behind the search for Ex<wbr>tra<wbr>terre<wbr>strial life, check out these resources:

 - *Astrobiology Magazine*
 - *NASA Astrobiology Program*
 - *SETI Institute*

 ## Contact Us